 The Boston Globe also featured Badger's Babies at Work program in their 2016 Top Places to Work issue.

 Badger's Baby Policy

-Bill and Katie have been committed to this idea from the very beginning, so there has been a great amount of support "from the top".
+Badger co-founders Bill and Katie have been committed to this idea from the very beginning.
 To begin, Human Resource Coordinator Jay Smeltz contacted Carla Moquin and drafted a "Memo of Understanding," outlining Badger's Babies at Work Policy:

 Benefits and Concerns

 Badger's experience thus far has been that the benefits far outweigh the concerns or inconveniences.